-Where vi are the weights associated with the sub-criteria and wij are the weights correlated to the parameters of the analysis.
-Analogously, it is possible to evaluate the performances of Connection.
-The Connection Index (IC) is evaluated by the following formula:
+where vi is the weights associated with the sub-criteria and wij is the weights correlated with the parameters of the analysis.
+Meanwhile, it was possible to evaluate the performances of the connections.
+Here, the connection index (IC) could be evaluated using the following formula: